AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-billingsettings/manage-your-billing/wp-billing-page.md

 >[!NOTE]
 >
->&nbsp;You can have multiple Billing Administrators on your account, but only one of them, selected in the [!UICONTROL Billing contact] field, will be receiving all the billing notifications and account usage alerts.
+> You can have multiple Billing Administrators on your account, but only one of them, selected in the [!UICONTROL Billing contact] field, will be receiving all the billing notifications and account usage alerts.

 This includes the following notification emails: